python/devguide/parser.rst

 If a rule has two alternatives and the first of them succeeds, the second one is **not** attempted even if the caller rule fails to parse the rest of the input.
-This is often described that the parser is "eager".
+Thus the parser is said to be "eager".
 To illustrate this, consider the following two rules (in these examples, a token is an individual character): ::

     first_rule:  ( 'a' | 'aa' ) 'a'